andrewgcx71/cs61b-sp18/3.Projects/proj2/README.md

 This Application is based on 2D tile-based game.
-I implemented the applicaiton from scratch base on [Princeton Libraries](https://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html).
+Student is required to implemented the applicaiton from scratch base on [Libraries] (https://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html) provided.
 Please see [course website](https://sp18.datastructur.es/materials/proj/proj2/proj2) for more information.

 ------------------------------------------------------------------------------------------------------------------------

-Each seed generates a unique maze.
+Each seed generates an unique maze.

 ![](https://media.giphy.com/media/CZLPK3Ueb3i9aXtGLJ/giphy.gif)

 ------------------------------------------------------------------------------------------------------------------------

-Use key (A, W, S, D) to move the character
+Use key (A, W, S, D) to move the character.

 ![](https://media.giphy.com/media/cEUvQwNodYZC1yIi7q/giphy.gif)